apache/qpid-interop-test/docs/USERGUIDE.md

 as an AMQP value payload (section 3.2.7 of the
 [AMQP 1.0 specification](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-overview-v1.0-os.html). )

-In addition to the common options described above, the following options are availbe to this test:
+In addition to the common options described above, the following options are available to this test:

 Option | Description |
 -------|-------------|
---include-type[^7] | Name of AMQP type to include.
+`--include-type`[^7] | Name of AMQP type to include.
 See table of AMQP complex types below.
 May be used multiple times. |
---exclude-type[^7] | Name of AMQP type to exclude.
+`--exclude-type`[^7] | Name of AMQP type to exclude.
 See table of AMQP complex types below.
 May be used multiple times. |
---include-subtype[^8] | Name of AMQP subtype to include.
+`--include-subtype`[^8] | Name of AMQP subtype to include.
 See table of AMQP simple types above.
 May be used multiple times. |
---exclude-subtype[^8] | Name of AMQP subtype to exclude.
+`--exclude-subtype`[^8] | Name of AMQP subtype to exclude.
 See table of AMQP simple types above.
 May be used multiple times. |

 [^7]: Mutually exclusive
 [^8]: Mutually exclusive